Resource Center

 How to Calculate Overtime in California

-If you pay employees by the hour, the hourly wage represents their regular rate of pay.
-For example, if you pay an employee $20 per hour and they work 40 extra hours in a month, then the overtime pay will be ($20*40*1.5 = $1,200), assuming they’re entitled to one and a half times their regular pay rate.
+If employees are paid by the hour, then hourly wage represents their regular rate of pay.
+For example, if an employee is paid $20 per hour and they work 40 extra hours a month, then overtime pay will be (1.5 * $20 * 40 = $1200), assuming they’re only entitled to one and a half times their regular pay rate.

 1. Salaried Employees